German P.

 Friesland Bank

-• Tools: EPM, Project Server, SharePoint Server, IIS, SQL Server, SSMS, SSRS, PL/SQL, Excel/VBA/ODBC, MS Project/VBA, MS Access/VBA, VB.NET, SharePoint, BIA/BPM, interviews, workshops, PRINCE2, Agile/Scrum.
+• Tools: EPM, Project Server, SharePoint Server, IIS, SQL Server, SQL Server Management Studio, SQL Server Reporting Services, PL/SQL, Excel/VBA/ODBC, MS Project/VBA, MS Access/VBA, VB.Net, SharePoint, BIA/BPM, Interviews, Workshops, Prince2, Agile/Scrum.

 Apr 2005 - Feb 2006